-- Aquifer protection area - A portion of the property within the southeast corner is located in an area designated as a critical aquifer recharge area (CARA 2).
-The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Buffer to public or current use classified land Although credit for this category was not requested, the property is adjacent to property enrolled in the Timberland program (parcel 072507-9060 to the south) and property enrolled in the Forestland program (parcel 072507-9003 to the east).
-The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to both of these adjacent lands, which exceeds the category's requirement.
-Credit for this category is recommended.
+• Aquifer protection area

+Both enrolling sections of the property contain forested area located in an area designated as a critical aquifer recharge area (CARA 1 and 2).
+This natively forested area is greater than one acre in size and therefore exceeds the minimum required acreage for this category.
+Credit for this category is recommended for all parcels.

+• Buffer to public or current use classified land

+Both enrolling sections of the property are adjacent to King County public land (Snoqualmie Valley Trail).
+The enrolling open space areas are providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
+Credit for this category is recommended for all parcels.